VelizarMihaylov/air-quality-app/README.md

 ### `/components`

-A place for our awesome components
+This is where our React components live

 ### `/sass`